-Michael T. Malarick is an experienced Delaware County child custody attorney in Boothwyn, PA who handles child custody cases in a sensitive and compassionate manner.
-The law office of Michael T. Malarick handles child custody matters in and around Delaware County, Boothwyn, Philadelphia, Upper Darby, Springfield, Marcus Hook, Drexel Hill and more.
+Michael T. Malarick is an experienced Delaware County child custody attorney who handles child custody cases in a sensitive and compassionate manner.
+The Law Office of Michael T. Malarick handles child custody matters in and around Delaware County, West Chester, Philadelphia, Upper Darby, Springfield, Marcus Hook, Drexel Hill and more.
 Call for a free initial child custody consultation today.

 The first issue to resolve is who has legal custody and who has physical custody.
 Legal custody is the right to make major decisions for the child such as medical, religious, and educational decisions.
 Sole legal custody is vested in one parent.
 Shared legal custody is vested in both parents and requires them to confer with each other before making major decisions regarding the child.

+How is child custody awarded?
 Ideally, child custody issues are resolved through agreement or mediation.
 Otherwise, the court will make custody determinations which are in the best interest of the child.
 When making custody determinations, the court will consider 16 factors.
-These factors are:

 1) who is more likely to permit frequent and continuing contact between the child and the other;